Douglas A-26 Invader: Portugal

 The Portuguese Air Force purchased Invaders covertly for use in Portuguese Angola in 1965, during the Portuguese Colonial War.

 Democratic Republic of the Congo

 B-26s were used in support of the Dragon operations to liberate Western hostages held by Simba terrorists during the Congo Crisis.

 Biafra

-Biafra used two provisionally armed ("provo") B-26s in combat during Nigerian Civil War in 1967, flown, among others, by Jan Zumbach.
+Biafra used two provisionally armed ("provo") B-26s in combat during the Nigerian Civil War in 1967, flown, among others, by Jan Zumbach.

 Variants

 Douglas/U.S. military variants

 Many of the A-26/B-26 Invader's production run of 2,452 were early A-26Bs and A-26Cs.